jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

 </p>
 <p>
-  Honestly, I'd expected for Claire to possibly be mad at me for going to the police.&nbsp; However, her safety and well-being is of primary importance to me.&nbsp; She can be mad at me all she wants&hellip;&nbsp; She may be mad, but she'd be safe.&nbsp; What kind of a friend would I be, had I done nothing, and something were to have happened to her &#8212; something that could've been prevented?&nbsp; Having told me the things that she did, I couldn't just assume her safety; it had to be verified&hellip;&nbsp; The last thing that I'd heard from her was about contemplating suicide, then she disappeared off the face of the Earth for days, and never showed where we were to meet-up.&nbsp; Anything could've happened to her.
+  Honestly, I'd expected for Claire to possibly be mad at me for going to the police.&nbsp; However, her safety and well-being is of primary importance to me.&nbsp; She can be mad at me all she wants&hellip;&nbsp; While she may be mad, but she'd be safe.&nbsp; What kind of a friend would I be, had I done nothing, and something were to have happened to her &#8212; something that could've been prevented?&nbsp; Having told me the things that she did, I couldn't just assume her safety; it had to be verified&hellip;&nbsp; The last thing that I'd heard from her was about contemplating suicide, then she disappeared off the face of the fucking Earth for days, and never showed where we were to meet-up.&nbsp; Anything could've happened to her.
 </p>
 <p>
-  If you're reading this, Claire, be as mad at me as you like; it doesn't bother me.&nbsp; You know the state that you were in, you know the things that you'd said to me.&nbsp; You made some bold and serious statements regarding both yourself and Usher.&nbsp; Having been a true friend to you, you should've expected nothing less from me, than to one-way-or-another ensure your safety.&nbsp; In time, perhaps, you'll remove your head from your arse and realize this.&nbsp; At this point, I can only hope that you stay safe and wish you the best in life.
+  If you're reading this, Claire, be as mad at me as you like; it doesn't bother me.&nbsp; You know the state that you were in&hellip;&nbsp; You know the things that you'd said to me.&nbsp; You made some bold and serious statements regarding both yourself and Usher.&nbsp; Having been a true friend to you, you should've expected nothing less from me, than to one-way-or-another ensure your safety.&nbsp; In time, perhaps, you'll remove your head from your arse and realize this&hellip;&nbsp; At this point, I can only hope that you stay safe and wish you the best in life.
 </p>
 <p>
   &nbsp;